citizensadvice/design-system/contributing/02-local-setup.md

 - **Ruby** — We include a `.ruby-version` file in the root of the project with the required version so if you are using a version manager like [rvm](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv) it should pick this up.
 - **Node** — We include a `.nvmrc` file in the root of the project with the required version so if you are using [nvm](https://github.com/nvm-sh/nvm) it should pick this up.

-## Using just commands
+## Using just recipies

-The design system codebase is made up of different languages and components which all have their own tools for running commands.
-To help manage this we provide a `justfile` which allows running commands via `just` from within any directory.
-Throughout the guides we'll reference these commands.
+The design system codebase is made up of different languages and components which all have their own tools for running recipies.
+To help manage this we provide a `justfile` which allows running recipies via `just` from within any directory.
+Throughout the guides we'll reference these recipies.

 You can install this with: